dgrisham/wenv/README.rst

 <https://stackoverflow.com/a/5752901/4516052>`_, which recommends running a
 sequence of tmux commands as a function that starts your desired development environment.
 However, as I worked on projects, I found that I'd want different tmux layouts depending on the project.
-I also wanted to be able to run commands in certain terminals, like opening a text editor in one of the panes.
+But I wanted more than just a tmux layout -- I also wanted to automatically run project-specific commands in certain terminals when opening a layout.
+This would require a bit more work than the shell function the SO post.

-I also had a simple system set up for managing aliases for different projects.
-Basically, I had a folder that contained projects' alias files.
+At the same time, I had a simple system set up for managing aliases for different projects.
+Basically, I had a folder that contained projects' individual alias files.
 Those files contained whatever Zsh environment variables/functions I wanted to have defined for that project.
 This avoids putting a bunch of temporary or highly-specific aliases in my general Zsh aliases file, which I'd rather be accessible and general enough for people who might want to look at it.
-Then, I just had a few Zsh aliases/functions that would let me easily create, edit, and source alias files.
+Then I just wrote a few Zsh commands that would let me easily create, edit, and source alias files.

-Eventually, I decided to integrate a solution to my varied-tmux-startup conundrum with the aliases.
+Eventually, I decided to integrate a solution to my varied-tmux-startup conundrum with the project alias files.
 That way, the entire definition for a project (both its layout and its Zsh variables/functions) could be defined in one place.
 It turned out to be much more involved than I expected, though.
-One of the big reasons for this had to do with sourcing the project-specific functions in every pane/window of the tmux session.
-This requires maintaining enough state in tmux to know which project to source, then running the proper commands to do so when a new pane or window opens.
+One of the big reasons for this had to do with sourcing the project's alias in every pane/window of the tmux session.
+This requires maintaining enough state in tmux to know which aliases file to source, then running the proper commands to do so when a new pane or window opens.

 Other useful features also quickly became apparent to me as I started working on this.
 For example, let's say I have a project that requires a running Docker daemon.
-I'd prefer for Docker to only run while I'm working on the project, but I don't really want to have to think about starting processes like that when starting to work.
-So, I thought it'd be nice to include something in the project file that automatically runs commands like `sudo systemctl start docker` when I start working on the project, and `sudo systemctl stop docker` when I'm done.
+I'd prefer for Docker to only run while I'm working on the project, but I don't really want to have to think about starting processes like that when I'm about to work.
+So, I thought it'd be nice to include something in the project file that automatically runs commands like `sudo systemctl start docker` when I start working on the project and `sudo systemctl stop docker` when I'm done.

 Another feature I quickly realized would be useful was the ability to wrap `Taskwarrior <https://taskwarrior.org/>`_ commands to show only the tasks associated with the active project.
-Taskwarrior is a great tool, but I don't want to have to type out and think about a project's name every time I want to add or show tasks.
+Taskwarrior is a great tool, but I don't want to have to type out and think about a project's name every time I want to add or show its tasks.
 I'd rather have commands that mean "show me the tasks associated with the project I'm working on" and "add a task for the active project with this description".

 The WENV framework arose from this increasing complexity.
 However, it never left the realm of Zsh scripting.
-A project's WENV is defined by Zsh commands and functions, and the WENV 'framework' is just a bunch of Zsh functions.
+A project's WENV is defined by Zsh environment variables and functions, and the WENV 'framework' is just a bunch of Zsh functions.
 This is convenient because many of the functions are just sequences of commands I'd like to run in the terminal anyway, and the rest are maintaining state in a way that shells are good at.

 Example
 ~~~~~~~